cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/cui-wallet/deposit.md

 ## Go to the next step!

 You have deposited ether to Plasma successfully.

+Now it's time to check your balance to see if your deposit was successful.

 Move on to the [4.
 Show balance](/tutorial/show-balance.md) step.